The generous support of the following Trusts & Foundations is enabling us to work closely with our local community.

 “A massive thank you for arranging for the Joseph company to visit on Friday, as you could probably tell everyone was so grateful and appreciative.
 The children and the families absolutely loved it along with the volunteers and staff.”
 Katreena Barnes, Volunteers Manager

 Following the Acorns visit, we welcomed the Worcestershire Young Carers to the theatre for an exclusive look behind the scenes and free tickets to a performance of Joseph.
 The night was a terrific success and a well-deserved treat for the amazing young people who work so hard to look after parents/guardians or siblings who are ill or have a disability.
-Summer 2017 will see us work with Open Theatre Company to host a series of workshops for people with learning difficulties, enabling them to explore their creativity and develop their performance skills.

 “Theatre can play such an important role in people’s lives, helping them to identify what it is they want to do with their lives and providing a space for reflection and exploration of who they are and their place in the world.
 This is vitally important for people with learning disabilities and is one of the main drivers of the work I do.”
 Richard Hayhow, Open Theatre Company.